 For the price you get an affordable priced bike with a console that provides you with pre-set programs to follow along to and help you to get started.
 Most bikes round this price don’t have such a good console so that is a big plus.

-On Amazon it qualified for Prime and free shipping.
+At Amazon it can qualify for free shipping.

 The Schwinn A20 Recumbent Bike is a great entry level bike.
 It’s great for beginners, those looking to stay active or lose weight .

 It has a comfortable seat with an angled backrest which provides good support for the back and the pedaling motion is smooth and gentle on the joints which can be good for those who are recovering from injury or surgery too (as advised by their doctor).

 There are some concerns about quality control and customer service at times.
 Also the resistance isn’t for those wanting very demanding workouts.

 Those aside many get a good solid bike with 6 pre-set workouts that you can set goals which are great in helping you get a good workout without having to think about.
 It can help with getting a good low impact cardio workout where you can get your heart pumping and get a sweat on if you want or something more moderate if you prefer.